Ronald Paulson: Education

-Paulson earned a Bachelor of Arts degree from Yale University in 1952, where he was an editorial associate of campus humor magazine The Yale Record.
+Paulson earned a Bachelor of Arts degree from Yale University in 1952, where he was an editorial associate of the campus humor magazine The Yale Record.
 He earned his doctorate degree from Yale in 1958.

 Academic career

 Paulson taught and held various administrative positions at several universities in the United States, including the University of Illinois from 1959 to 1963 and Rice University from 1963 to 1967.
 He was the Chairman of the Johns Hopkins University English Department from 1967 to 1975.
 From 1975 to 1984 he was a professor at Yale University and served as the Director of Graduate Studies in the English Department from 1976 to 1983 and the Director of the British Studies Program from 1976 to 1984.

 Paulson returned to Johns Hopkins University in 1984, serving as the Department Chairman from 1985 to 1991.

 He was a member of the editorial board of the academic journal ELH: English Literary History and was senior editor from 1985 to 2004; he served on the editorial boards of the journals Studies in English Literature; PMLA; Eighteenth-Century Studies; and the Johns Hopkins University Press.

 On Paulson’s 3 vol. Hogarth,: “it must be the most detailed and the most deeply pondered monograph on a British artist ever written” (Michael Kitson, Painting in Britain, 1530-1790).

-Of Hogarth, “in our own time, the American scholar Ronald Paulson has devoted to him the best three-volume biography written about any eighteenth-century Englishman” (Paul Johnson, Humorists).